bookofproofs/bookofproofs.github.io/_sources/history/20th-century/eisele.md

 **Carolyn Eisele **was a mathematician who spent her whole career teaching at Hunter College.
 She is famed for her work on Charles Sanders Peirce, particularly in seeing the importance of mathematics in his work on philosophy and logic.

 ### Mathematical Profile (Excerpt):
-* Rudolph Eisele, born in New York on 1 November 1879 to a German father and an American mother, was a fireman working for the New York City Fire Department.
-* Rudolph and Caroline Eisele only had one child, Carolyn Eisele, the subject of this biography.
 * Carolyn Eisele entered Hunter College High School which had been founded in 1869 as the "The Female Normal and High School" but had changed its name in 1914, while Eisele was a pupil there, to "Hunter College High School for Intellectually Gifted Young Ladies".
 * Eisele's preference would have been to major in physics but at this time Hunter College did not offer this option.
 * At Columbia University, Eisele took mathematics courses leading to the award of an M.A. in 1925.